Normal male testosterone levels

-A man who had very high testosterone levels when a younger man may have very real and devastating symptoms but be within the lower ranges of the ‘normal values’.
-He will be chased out of the average GP’s office when his blood results come back within range.
+A man who had very high testosterone levels when a younger man may have very real and devastating symptoms but be within the lower ranges of the lab ranges provided.
+He will be told be the average doctor that his levels are completely normal when his blood results come back within range.

 Similarly, a young man of 25 years old may feel extremely fatigued and depressed at a testosterone level similar to that of a low-testosterone 80 year old.
-But based on the ‘normal male testosterone values’ be considered normal!
+But based on the ranges provided by the labs, he will be considered normal.
 He will be struggling with all of the symptoms of low testosterone and will probably be put on SSRIs to attempt to treat his depression and anxiety.

 If you are noticing several of the symptoms of testosterone deficiency then it is definitely worth getting your testosterone blood results tested.

 We provide testosterone blood tests that are simple, quick tests that you can do at home.
 You will receive it directly through the post and we test for important values including total testosterone, free testosterone, SHBG and Albumin levels at an extremely competitive price.

 Contact us for more information on low testosterone or TRT.

 - Riggin L, Koren G. Effects of selective serotonin reuptake inhibitors on sperm and male fertility [Effets des inhibiteurs sélectifs de la recapture de la sérotonine sur le sperme et sur la fertilité masculine].
 Can Fam Physician.
 2015;61(6):529-530.